 As part of the Audit function, the Committee receives reports on Group companies’ financial performance, governance, and internal controls, adherence to accounting policies, compliance and areas of significant risk, amongst others.
 The Committee also receives written reports by both the external and internal auditors, which are accompanied by discussion with Committee members.
 After considering these reports, the Committee formally reports to the Board, twice a year, regarding the overall control framework and effectiveness of controls.

 Each of the four Divisions has a Financial Review Committee, which meets twice a year, before the finalisation and release of the Group’s interim and preliminary financial results, respectively.
 These Committees effectively function as Divisional Audit Committees but not strictly in the manner required in terms of King IV and applicable legislation.
 The attendance at these meetings includes the following invitees: the Chief Financial Officer, Divisional Chief Executive and Divisional head of Finance, key finance and accounting staff, members of internal and external audit, and Massmart Corporate Finance executives.
 Minutes from these meetings are included with the papers of the following Committee meeting.
-Twice a year the Audit Committee reviews the Financial Review Committee minutes and the external audit reports.
-Annually they review the Annual Financial Statements, to comply with the Companies Act requirements of a holding company audit committee and its responsibilities in regard to all Company subsidiaries.
+Twice a year we review the Financial Review Committee minutes and the external audit reports.
+In compliance with the Companies Act requirements, we review the Group’s and subsidiaries Annual Financial Statements.

 The Group’s interim and provisional reports are always subject to independent review by the external auditors.